vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 The Unix Domain Socket will be registered with kubelet using the [Device Plugin Unix Domain Socket Registration](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md#unix-socket) mechanism.
 This mechanism will need to be extended to support registration of both CSI volume drivers and device plugins independently.

-Upon initialization of the external “CSI volume driver”, some external component should call `GetNodeId` to get the mapping from Kubernetes Node names to CSI driver NodeId.
-It should then add the CSI driver NodeID as an annotation to the Kubernetes Node API object.
-The key of the annotation should be `nodeid.csi.volume.kubernetes.io/<sanitized CSIDriverName>`.
+Upon initialization of the external “CSI volume driver”, "Kubernetes CSI Helper" container will call CSI method `GetNodeId` to get the mapping from Kubernetes Node names to CSI driver NodeID.
+It will then add the CSI driver NodeID as an annotation to the Kubernetes Node API object.
+The key of the annotation will be `nodeid.csi.volume.kubernetes.io/<sanitized CSIDriverName>`.
 This will enable the component that will issue `ControllerPublishVolume` calls to use the annotation as a mapping from cluster node ID to storage node ID.

 Sanitized CSIDriverName is CSI driver name that does not contain dangerous character and can be used as annotation name.
 It can follow the same pattern that we use for [volume plugins](https://github.com/kubernetes/kubernetes/blob/master/pkg/util/strings/escape.go#L27).
 Too long or too ugly driver names can be rejected, i.e. all components described in this document will report an error and won't talk to this CSI driver.
+Exact sanitization method is implementation detail (SHA in the worst case).

 The Kubernetes team will provide a helper container that can manage the unix domain socket registration and NodeId initialization (see “Recommended Mechanism for Deployment” below for details).

 #### Master to CSI Driver Communication

-Because CSI volume driver code is considered untrusted, it should not be run on the master.
+Because CSI volume driver code is considered untrusted, it might not be allowed to run on the master.
 Therefore, the Kube controller manager (responsible for create, delete, attach, and detach) can not communicate via a Unix Domain Socket with the “CSI volume driver” container.
 Instead, the Kube controller manager will communicate with the external “CSI volume driver” through the Kubernetes API.

 More specifically, some external component must watch the Kubernetes API on behalf of the external CSI volume driver and trigger the appropriate operations against it.
 This eliminates the problems of discovery and securing a channel between the kube-controller-manager and the CSI volume driver.